A Veteran’s Resume and Job Hunting Guide

 Massachusetts

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Veterans Inc.: This Massachusetts-based organization can help you with job training, resume writing, interview techniques, dressing for success, and more.

-• MassHire JobQuest: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• MassHire JobQuest: This workforce development center offers a state-level job board as well as a mix of other resources for veterans seeking work.

 Michigan

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Michigan Department of Labor and Opportunity: This state agency allows you to connect with Local Veterans Employment Representatives as well as Veterans Career Advisors.

-• Pure Michigan Talent Connect: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• Pure Michigan Talent Connect: This workforce development center offers a state-level job board as well as a diversity of other resources for veterans seeking work.

 Minnesota